christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In the early MLP layers, distinct clusters of tokens are starting to form.
+In the early MLP layers, clusters of tokens are starting to form.

 <br>